In today’s post, we’ll dive into famous allegory examples from literature, movies, and music.

 The historic allegory definition stems from the ancient Greek word, ἀλληγορία, meaning other speak.

-Today, we know allegory as a long-held literary term that distills complex ideas into a simple, accessible story.
+Today, we know allegory as a long-held literary device that distills complex ideas into a simple, accessible story.
 Think of allegory as a double meaning or even an equation:

 Literal meaning + Hidden meaning = Allegory